meghandtb/docker-k8s/README.md

 <img width="1006" height="342" alt="image" src="https://github.com/user-attachments/assets/9dedcff1-23ef-421b-b571-e97a8b63adae" />

+By changing the image of the deployment, a rolling update strategy will be triggered.
+The deployment will create a new replica set by creating new pods with the desired image and deleting the old ones, one by one, in order to ensure there is no downtime.
+This is the default deployment strategy in k8s.

 5. Kubernetes Services & Networking (15 points)
 - Write a Service YAML manifest that exposes your NGINX Pods using type ClusterIP.
 (5 points)

 <img width="550" height="59" alt="image" src="https://github.com/user-attachments/assets/bef51853-a47b-435b-92a8-e24079ac9c91" />